paltrickontpb/Digital_IC_Tester_74xx/README.md

 *Dev Notes*
 The Schematics of the project will be uploaded soon.
 The code is completely functional.
-More Documentation will be added about the project explaining parts of the code.
+More Documentation will be added about the project explaining certain parts of the code.